Last updated:

 Genetic testing of a blood sample will allow the identification of the exact changes in the DNA.
 It is important to attend genetic counseling to learn the implications for other children in the family, future pregnancies and extended family members.
 The counselor will explain the inheritance pattern and help advise who should be tested.

-If the genetic diagnosis is known, this information can be used to test other at risk members of the family.
+If the genetic diagnosis is known, this information can be used to test other at-risk members of the family.
 It can also be used for prenatal testing of future pregnancies (testing a fetus while still in the womb) and/or preimplantation diagnosis (testing of embryos created through IVF to select those that do not carry the relevant gene mutation).

 Treatment

 Treatment of Sanfilippo syndrome is symptomatic and supportive.
 It is important for children with MPS III to be managed by a multidisciplinary team of specialists to give these children the best quality of life.
-At different stages this could include a combination of the following: a neurologist, developmental pediatrician, metabolic/genetics specialist, orthopedics, gastroenterologist, ophthalmologist, cardiologist, endocrinologist, allied health (e.g. physiotherapy, OT, behavioral therapists, speech therapist) and an ENT (ear, nose and throat) specialist.
+At different stages this could include a combination of the following: a neurologist, developmental pediatrician, metabolic/genetics specialist, orthopedist, gastroenterologist, ophthalmologist, cardiologist, endocrinologist, allied health (e.g. physiotherapy, OT, behavioral therapists, speech therapist) and an ENT (ear, nose and throat) specialist.

 Clinical trials designed to gauge the safety and efficacy of several different approaches are under way.
 Therapeutic approaches in clinical trial include: